oripeles/test-automation-projects/selenium-ui-automation/README.md

 ⚙️ CI/CD – GitHub Actions

-This project includes a complete CI setup with two jobs:

-Job 1 – Regular UI tests (Selenium on ubuntu-latest)

-Installs Python

-Installs project dependencies

-Runs pytest --alluredir=allure-results
+This project includes a GitHub Actions pipeline that runs the Selenium UI tests **inside Docker** on every push to the `main` branch.

+The workflow:

+- Checks out the repository
+- Builds a Docker image from the `selenium-ui-automation` Dockerfile
+- Runs the tests inside a headless Chrome container
+- Maps the `allure-results` directory from the container back to the GitHub runner
-Uploads Allure results as workflow artifacts
+- Uploads the Allure results as a workflow artifact (`allure-results-docker`)

-Job 2 – Docker-based UI tests
+Workflow file:
+.github/workflows/tests.yml

 Builds the Docker image defined in Dockerfile